crystal-lang/rfcs/text/0011-extending-api-docs.md

 ### Rust

 Rust documents all public types by default.
-There is a flag for adding private types to the API docs, see the discussion [here](https://github.com/rust-lang/cargo/issues/1520).
+There is a flag for adding private types to the API docs, see the discussion in https://github.com/rust-lang/cargo/issues/1520.

 ### Elixir